soravux/scoop/doc/usage.rst

 Architecture diagram
 --------------------

-The future(s) distribution over workers is done by a `Broker pattern <http://zguide.zeromq.org/page:all#A-Request-Reply-Broker>`_.
+The future(s) distribution over workers is done by a variation of the `Broker pattern <http://zguide.zeromq.org/page:all#A-Request-Reply-Broker>`_.
 In such pattern, workers act as independant elements which interacts with a broker to mediate their communications.